TUMLWE/wfc/README.md

 ## Introduction

 The present repository contains a Simulink-based framework for the execution, monitoring and coordination of wake steering strategies on a single wind turbine.
-This framework was used to coordinate two different sets of experiments.
+This framework, generalized to exclude any confidential information, was used to coordinate two different sets of experiments.
 The first aimed at wind power maximization through wake steering, and the second aimed at applying fixed offsets to a wind turbine to characterize its wake through LiDARs.
 The experiments were conducted jointly by the Lehrstuhl für Windenergie of the Technische Universität München and by the ForWind – Center for Wind Energy Research of the University of Oldenburg.
 The experimental test site is located in the north of Germany, and is composed of two-wind turbines.
-An aerial view of the test site is provided in Fig. [testsite](./docs/overview_testsite.png)
+An aerial view of the test site is provided [below](./docs/overview_testsite.png)

-The present models have been readapted and redacted from those used during the wake steering campaign of the project compact wind 2 and developed by the Technical University of munich and the university of oldenburg.
-The main goal of the project campaign was to conduct  wake steering on a specific wind direction sector (plus the additional toggling with a greedy case).
-Two separate wake steering strategies were tested simultaneously, thus necessitating a shared platform for execution. a fixed offset toggling is also performed on a different wind direction sector.
-Simulink models for inflow determination, offset calculation and toggling were developed, which were then converted to C code and implemented on a programmable logic computer.
-The PLC was then connected to the turbine controller, reading inputs from the scada system and providing back the offseted signal, which was added to the wind turbine misalignment and fed to the wind turbine controller.

 ![testsite](./docs/overview_testsite.png "Overview of the test site")

+Wind turbine orientation was controlled through a programmable logic computer (PLC) installed at the base of WT1.
+During the experiment, wind direction and speed was measured through a met-mast installed approximately 300m north of the turbine.
+This inflow was used to determine the wind direction sector, which was used to assess which offset to provide as an additional input to the wind vane sensor installed on the turbine nacelle, which was therefore fed to the wind turbine controller.

 ##  How to use this repository: